PaulApivat/paulapivat/content/post/mlaas/index.md

 model.fit(X_train, y_train)
 ```

-Then, we'll use the model to predict on the validation data (note: in a real project a distinction is made between `validation` and `testing` sets, but we'll blur that distinction for this demo).
+Then, we'll use the model to predict on the validation data (*note*: in a real project a distinction is made between `validation` and `testing` sets, but we'll blur that distinction for this demo).
 You can also test the model to make a prediction on a single observation.

 It's also a good idea to get the `accuracy_score()`, although it may not be ideal for classification models.